OnTheGoSystems/toolset-cli/README.md

 ## Documentation

-At the moment, three top-level commands are available.
+At the moment, four top-level commands are available.
 Feel free to explore them and all their available subcommands here:

 - [wp toolset](docs/toolset.md)